What are the public / bank holidays in Germany?

 Observed in Berlin

-To determine, which public holidays apply to you / your employee(s), you'll need to review the federal state (Bundesland) where your workplace (not your home) is located.
+• To determine which public holidays apply to you or your employees, you must check the federal state (Bundesland) where the workplace is located — not the employee’s home address.

-It's essential for both employers and employees to understand the terms and conditions related to public holidays, which should be outlined in employment contracts or collective agreements.
+• Both employers and employees should ensure that the terms and conditions regarding public holidays are clearly defined in employment contracts or collective agreements.

 Was this article helpful?